IoannisDimou/hackerrank-solutions/README.md

 # hackerrank-solutions
-This repository contains my solutions to coding challenges from HackerRank
+This repository contains my solutions to coding challenges from HackerRank.